vijay7755/google-oauth/README.md

 # google-oauth
-Implementation of google oauth in the node.js application
+This is the mini project to demonstrate the implementation of google oauth in the node.js application.
+This purpose of this project is to provide support for my article called "OAuth Authentication System- Behind the scenes"